$100M AI Signing Bonuses

 Regardless, the "more than that comp per year" would actually seem to be the more outlandish statement!
 Because it implies that Meta is offering not just $100M signing bonuses, but that ongoing yearly comp will exceed that amount.
 A $100M signing bonus is crazy.
 More than $100M a year in comp is insane.
 I mean, I guess if you're Elon Musk negotiating your comp with the Tesla board it's not, but even there, it's milestone-based.
 (More on that aspect in a minute.)
 But $100M+ a year for an employee on an ongoing basis would seemingly be out of bounds, even for trillion-dollar companies, even those trying to catch up in AI.
 Instead, what Altman likely means with that add-on is simply that Meta is offering over $100M when you include the yearly compensation on top of that signing bonus.

-Sorry to get pedantic, but it's being discussed enough that it does seem like it matters what is actually happening here.
+Sorry to get pedantic, but it's being discussed enough that it does seem like what is actually happening matters here.
 And, of course, it's being rebutted.
 Alex Heath of The Verge seemingly got either a recording or a transcript of Meta's internal all-hands discussing the matter, and specifically, here's what he's reporting that Boz said in response to a question about it:

 Sam is just being dishonest here.
 He's suggesting that we're doing this for every single person… Look, you guys, the market's hot.
 It's not that hot.

 There's actually quite a lot said – and not said – in those four simple sentences.
-First, Boz is implying that what Altman is saying about the Meta comp offers just aren't true.
+First, Boz is implying that what Altman is saying about the Meta comp offers just isn't true.
 But he specifically doesn't say he's "lying" – because he himself notes that there's some level of truth here with the "he's suggesting that we're doing this for every person" which itself suggests that Meta are making such offers for some people – just being "dishonest" as if to suggest that Altman is taking something with some level of truth to it and fudging it a bit to make it less true.
 Boz goes on:

 “And of course, he's not mentioning what the actual terms of the offer are.
 It's not [a] sign-on bonus.
 It’s all these different things.”